SinisterSpatula/RetroflagGpiGuides/VideoPoker.md

 peset038.zip | Player's Edge Plus (Set038) Set Chip | Not a game, but a "Set Chip"/configuration chip |

 Use these set chips to enable bill validator (insert bills, instead of coins).
-(I've already done this via nvram)
+(I've already done this via nvram)  pset038 is the one to use for almost all of them.
+One or two machines might use pset001.

 ### Change Machine Settings